 Distributed Proofreaders volunteers worked on the e-text of John Payne’s 1886 English translation, which was originally published privately.
 It has the virtue of copious explanatory footnotes.
-It’s also considered to be the first complete English translation – but it’s not truly complete.
-Payne just couldn’t bring himself to translate part of the X-rated story of Rustico, a monk who teaches a heathen girl how the Devil is put into Hell (Day 3, Tale 10).
+It’s also considered to be the first complete English translation.
+But in the public version, part of the X-rated story of Rustico, a monk who teaches a heathen girl how the Devil is put into Hell (Day 3, Tale 10) isn’t translated.
 Payne adds a footnote with the excuse that “The translators regret that the disuse into which magic has fallen, makes it impossible to render the technicalities of that mysterious art into tolerable English; they have therefore found it necessary to insert several passages in the original Italian.”
-But the Project Gutenberg e-book has a helpful transcriber’s note giving the passage in English from the 1903 translation by J.M.
-Rigg, who was apparently undaunted by that disused “magic.”
+The Project Gutenberg e-book has a helpful transcriber’s note giving the passage in English from the private edition of Payne’s translation.

-Project Gutenberg also has the very first English translation, by John Florio, published in 1620.
+Project Gutenberg also has a complete English translation by J.M.
+Rigg (1903).
+And it has the very first English translation, by John Florio, published in 1620.
 It’s not complete; among other things, it replaces the Rustico tale with a rather cleaner story not written by Boccaccio.
-And Project Gutenberg has a Dutch version, De Decamerone, contributed by Distributed Proofreaders, as well as one in Finnish, Novelleja Decameronesta, but no Italian version.
+There is a Dutch version, De Decamerone, contributed by Distributed Proofreaders, as well as one in Finnish, Novelleja Decameronesta, but no Italian version.
 However, you can find free e-book and audiobook versions of the definitive Italian edition at Liber Liber – Progetto Manuzio, an endeavor with which Team Italia at Distributed Proofreaders has long collaborated.

 During this time of modern pestilence, Boccaccio’s wonderful tales may be just the antidote to cabin fever that you’re looking for.